Krozark/cpp-ORM/README.md

 Data bases supported
 =====================

-* ~~MySql~~ (breaked)
+* MySql
 * Sqlite3

 Requirement
 ===========

-* Mysql cppcon (if Mysql support is needed).
+* mysql-connector-c (if Mysql support is needed).
 Can be find here : https://dev.mysql.com/downloads/connector/c/
 * ~~lib Sqlite3~~ [included since v 0.4]
 * pthread (for linux only) [v 0.4+]
 * doxygen (for user doc only)

-TODO
-====

-* MAJ le cache pour fetch 2 DB différente avec les même classe d'objets et pk identique, mais objets différents
-* Clean le cache sur les objets qui ne sont plus liés en mémoires (free)

 Installation